neil7057/pjl_host_system/README.md

     Additionally, Adminstrator and basic user accounts were created to check that correct menu options were presented and enhanced functionality restricted to Administrator privileged accounts.

     Modals and forms display as expected.
-Edit/Delete functions are correctly restricted to the appropritae owner and user account class.
+Edit/Delete functions are correctly restricted to the appropriate owner and user account class.
 'Cancel' buttons work as expected.

-    Links on all pages navigated to the correct pages as expeccted.
+    Links on all pages navigated to the correct pages as expected.
 External content opens in a new page.

 -   #### Testing Approach